tatsuya068/python-dicom/README.md

-# python-dicom

-# How to use the dicom image using python
+# How to handle the dicom image using python

 ## dicom_read.py